Looking for the best things to do in the Toronto Distillery District?

 It might be better to stick to smartphone photos in the Distillery District, because they’re a little prickly about “professional” photography and you may get stopped by security.

-The Distillery District is home to several art galleries, and Arta Gallery is a cool one worth stopping by.
+The Distillery District is home to several art galleries, and Arta Gallery is a cool one worth stopping by in the neighbourhood.

 There are also a bunch of art studios and shops, which you can learn more about on the Distillery District’s website.

-Get a taste of modern French cuisine at Cluny Bistro, a huge restaurant with a stunning Parisian-style interior.
+Get a taste of modern French cuisine at Cluny Bistro, a huge and Instagram-worthy restaurant with a stunning Parisian-style interior.

 While I do think their dishes can be hit or miss, their foie gras eclairs are phenomenal and worth trying.